 - 16 The IDNR EcoCAT system identified resources in the vicinity of the Chester Bridge EA study area.
 The - 17 EcoCAT system provides data for the Illinois Endangered Species Protection Act, Illinois Natural Areas - 18 Preservation Act, and Illinois Interagency Wetland Policy Act.
 EcoCAT coordination identified several - 19 potential unique habitats from the Illinois Natural Area Inventory; see Figure 2-10.
 The following unique - 20 habitats were identified: - 21 The Mudd's Landing INAI site 1307 occurs within the Mississippi River between river mile 120 and • 22 106.
 For reference, the Chester Bridge is located at river mile 110.
 The existing bridge has three 23 piers in the Mississippi River on the Illinois side, and the navigation channels are 650 feet wide on 24 both the Illinois and Missouri sides.
 USCG requires an 800-foot navigation channel on the Illinois side 25 and a 500-foot navigation channel on the Missouri side for a new bridge.
 The 800-foot requirement 26 on the Illinois side pushes a new bridge's third pier into the Missouri side of the river.
 A new bridge 27 will require two new piers to be built on the Illinois side of the river in the Mississippi River Mudd's 28 Landing INAI site. - The Coles Mill Geological Area is located just outside the study area in Chester.
 No work will occur in this INAI site.
-There are no meaningful differences among the Reasonable Alternatives and the Preferred Alternative with regard to unique habitats. - Based on coordination with IDOT/INDR (EcoCAT response dated October 4, 2018), the following commitment will be added to the project: - 34 > IDOT will contact the IDNR Fisheries Lower Mississippi River Biologist at least 60 days prior to 35 blasting (see Section 5).
+There are no meaningful differences among the Reasonable Alternatives and the Preferred Alternative with regard to unique habitats. - Based on coordination with IDOT/INDR (EcoCAT response dated October 4, 2018), the following commitment will be added to the project: - 34 > IDOT will contact the IDNR Fisheries Lower Mississippi River Biologist at least 60 days prior to 35 blasting (see Section 5). - MoDOT has a history of employing repelling charges and millisecond delays during demolition of the bridge.
+Repelling charges are used to scare fish from the area before bridge spans are dropped into the water.
+Seasonal restrictions for demolition and any bathymetric surveys needed for US Army Corps of Engineers or US Coast Guard purposes will also be shared and discussed with US Fish and Wildlife Service for Section 7 consultation.

-36 3.2.2 Geology
+41 3.2.2 Geology

-- The geotechnical data available for the Chester Bridge EA is summarized from an assessment conducted by the ISGS and available data for MDNR and the Natural Resources Conservation Service (NRCS). - There are no meaningful differences among the Reasonable Alternatives and the Preferred Alternative with regard to geology.
+The geotechnical data available for the Chester Bridge EA is summarized from an assessment conducted by the ISGS and available data for MDNR and the Natural Resources Conservation Service (NRCS).

+- 1 There are no meaningful differences among the Reasonable Alternatives and the Preferred Alternative - 2 with regard to geology.

-41 3.2.2.1 Surficial Geology
+3 3.2.2.1 Surficial Geology